ArjunNair/Zero-Emulator/ReadMe.txt

-palette (ula+/ulaplus/grayscale/normal) - Selects a colour palette scanlines (on/off) - Enables or disables display interlacing (scanlines) timing (early/late) - Selects timing model of the machine windowsize (multiples of 50) - Selects a window size as a percentage of speccy size bordersize (mini/medium/full) - Sets the emulated border size
+palette (ula+/ulaplus/grayscale/normal) - Selects a colour palette scanlines (on/off) - Enables or disables display interlacing (scanlines) timing (early/late) - Selects timing model of the machine windowsize (multiples of 50) - Selects a window size as a percentage increment of speccy size (0 = no increment, 50 = 50% increment, etc) bordersize (mini/medium/full) - Sets the emulated border size

 --------------------
 Uninstalling Zero